-H. George Wells (Rod Taylor) takes a trip in his velvet-upholstered time machine from London on 31 December 1899 to God-knows-where on 12 October 802701, where he discovers two races – a carefree vegetarian people called the Eloi (who have pudding bowl haircuts in the film and wear white cut off robes) and a troglodytic cannibalistic race called the Morlocks (who look like deranged blue Wombles with lightbulbs for eyes and who use the Eloi as food).
+On 12 October 802701, he arrives in a strange tropical paradise populated by two very distinct races – a carefree and passive vegetarian people called the Eloi (who have pudding bowl haircuts and wear white cut-off robes) and a subterranean troglodytic albino race called the Morlocks (who look like deranged blue Wombles with lightbulbs for eyes and who harvest the Eloi as food).

-There is also a love-interest for Wells in the shape of Yvette Mimieux’s Weena – who looks like she’s just emerged from the set of a shampoo advert and is less childlike than the Weena of the novel.
+There is also a love interest for Wells in the shape of Yvette Mimieux’s Weena – who looks like she’s just emerged from the set of a shampoo advert and is less childlike than the Weena of the novel.
+She takes George to the decaying ruins of a library, where a futuristic audio technology called the Talking Rings (voiced by Paul Frees) – a sort of audio version of the Encyclopedia Britannica – reveals that centuries of warfare were responsible for the present state of affairs.

-The movie only really comes unstuck when Taylor leads a Spartacus-like revolution against the slave-driving Morlocks, before (or is it after?) stumbling into dinner with his friends and relating his incredible story.
+The movie only really comes unstuck when George leads a Spartacus-like revolution against the slave-driving Morlocks before (or is it after?) stumbling into dinner with his friends on 5 January 1900 and relating his incredible story.
+Only Filby believes George’s story, and when his guests depart, George flies back to Weena, taking three unnamed books from his library with him.

-The 2002 remake has little to recommend it beyond Samantha Mumba in a string bikini!
+The leaden 2002 remake has little to recommend it beyond Samantha Mumba in a string bikini!

 H. George Wells